HL7/dental-data-exchange/input/pagecontent/index.md

 This material contains content from SNOMED CT® ([http://www.ihtsdo.org/snomed-ct/](http://www.ihtsdo.org/snomed-ct/)).
 SNOMED CT is a registered trademark of the International Health Terminology Standard Development Organization (IHTSDO).

-This material contains content from SNODENT® ([http://www.ada.org/snodent](http://www.ada.org/snodent)).
-SNODENT is a registered trademark of the American Dental Association (ADA).
-Licensing information is available at [http://www.ada.org/8466.aspx](http://www.ada.org/8466.aspx).
+This material contains content from [SNODENT®]((https://www.ada.org/snodent)) and [CDT®](https://www.ada.org/cdt).
+SNODENT and CDT are a registered trademarks of the American Dental Association (ADA).
+Licensing information is available at [https://www.ada.org/snodent](https://www.ada.org/snodent) and [https://www.ada.org/cdt](https://www.ada.org/cdt).

 "This material contains content from LOINC ([http://loinc.org](http://loinc.org)).
-LOINC is copyright © 1995-2020, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at [https://loinc.org/kb/license/](https://loinc.org/kb/license/).
+LOINC is copyright © 1995-2021, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at [https://loinc.org/kb/license/](https://loinc.org/kb/license/).
 LOINC® is a registered United States trademark of Regenstrief Institute, Inc."